Season Finale (South Park): Plot

 As marijuana farmer Randy Marsh and his partner Towelie are broadcasting a podcast about Tegridy Farms, police interrupt the broadcast and take away Randy, taking him to the South Park City Council.
 Mayor McDaniels and the council tell Randy that the Tweaks have brought video footage proving that Randy was responsible for blowing up local marijuana farms in the episode "Mexican Joker".
 This footage, along with other examples of Randy's behavior over the course of the episodes of the past few weeks, leave McDaniels no choice but to have Randy arrested and put in jail.
 When Randy's wife Sharon breaks the news to their children Stan and Shelly, they are all giddy as they realize that this may be the opportunity they have wanted to leave the farm and return to normal lives in South Park.

 Meanwhile, a group of children play football in the park.
 During the game, fourth-grader Eric Cartman throws a pass to Jason White, but when Jason runs into the street to catch the pass, he is run over by a police car and killed.
-Father Maxi leads the funeral service for Jason at the church and he brings up Jason's father Robert White (who was introduced in the episode "Splatty Tomato").
+Father Maxi leads the funeral service for Jason at the church and he brings up Jason's father Robert White.
 Robert expresses his frustration at the lack of people who have arrived to mourn for Jason and his ongoing belief that no one cares about the Whites.
 At the White House, President Herbert Garrison receives a call from Randy in jail as Randy asks Garrison for help.
 Randy visits the jail's infirmary and complains that he is starting to feel remorse for his actions as he no longer has access to his marijuana.
 While there, he attempts to use a technique of blame reversal taught to him by Garrison, but it is rejected since he is not the President.